bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

     Run Bokeh's :ref:`JavaScript tests <devguide_testing_local_javascript_all>`

 For reference, this section provides an overview of all available tests and how to run them locally on most systems.
-Generally, it makes most sense to **only run specific tests related to what you are working on**.
+Generally, it makes the most sense to **only run specific tests related to what you are working on**.
 See :ref:`Select specific tests <devguide_testing_local_python_select>` for instructions on how to select and deselect specific Python tests.
 See :ref:`Select specific BokehJS tests <devguide_testing_local_javascript_selecting>`